elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 </pre>
 </div>

-Pretty standard stuff.
+Somehow, not necessarily by force and not necessarily by choice either, I ended up as part of an organization called the Revenants: an underground society of assassins, killers, and what-have-you.

 I set an alarm for 6:30 A.M. and shut off my phone.
 I turned the desk lamp off, and pulled the blanket over my head.

 **----**